Team Leadership

 Three years later, the financial reality hit.
 VC demands, market pressure, and years of operational bloat demanded corporate surgery.
 When the CPO left during the crisis, I stepped into the interim role and spent three months making the brutal decisions: layoffs, contractor cuts, SG&A reductions.

-Three rounds of layoffs followed.
+Three rounds of layoffs.
 Every department bled talent.
 All Product VPs were eliminated.

 The UX team survived intact.

-When the final cuts came and I was eliminated with the remaining Product leadership, the UX function continued operating without missing a beat.
-That's not a failure — that's the ultimate validation.
+When the final cuts were made and I was eliminated, along with the remaining Product leadership, the UX function continued to operate without missing a beat.
+That’s not a failure — that’s the ultimate validation.
 We built something that transcended individual leadership and became organizational muscle memory.

 75